black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 50
 Within your empty .reduce() callback, declare a variable difference and set it to the value of el minus mean.
 Then declare a squared variable, and set it to the value of difference to the power of 2.
 Finally, return the value of acc plus squared.

+# Step 51
+The final step in calculating the variance is to divide the sum of the squared differences by the count of numbers.

+Divide your .reduce() call by the length of the array (in your variance declaration).
+Then, return variance.